LabMobi/project-creator-android/README.md

 The created project has Firebase Crashlytics and Analytics enabled by default.
 But, the project is missing the required `google-services.json` file.
 Firebase needs to be configured before the project can be run.

-If you do not know where the Firebase project is set up then contact your Project Manager for more information and access.
+For Mobi Lab employees, if you do not know where the Firebase project is set up then contact your Project Manager for more information and access.

 If you already have access to the Firebase Console for this application then add or update the application (both debug and release key hash values, these are different) at the Firebase Console project (https://firebase.google.com/docs/android/setup#register-app) and download the `google-services.json` configuration file to the main module directly.